-Western Red Cedar siding finished on all six sides with a stain blocking primer and top coated with 100% acrylic latex paint has the longest expected service life for the coating system.
+Western red cedar siding that's finished on all six sides with a stain-blocking primer and top coated with 100% acrylic latex paint has the longest expected service life for the coating system.
 Factory-applied finishes of this type are available in most market areas.

-Is There a "Painted Cedar" Style or Is This Just About Practicality?
+Is There a "Painted Cedar" Style or Is It Just About Practicality?

 Can You Paint Cedar Without Priming It First?

-Are There Any Painting Techniques That Work Better For Cedar?
-For Example, Spraying vs. Hand Brushing vs. Rolling?
+What Painting Techniques Work Better For Cedar?
+Such as Spraying vs. Hand Brushing vs. Rolling?

-Details: For refinishing, hand-brushing is always preferred.
-If one chooses to spray apply, best results will be achieved by back brushing the finish during application.
+Hand-brushing is recommended.
+For refinishing, hand-brushing is always preferred.
+If one chooses to spray apply, the best results will be achieved by back brushing the finish during application.
 It is likely that hand-brushing will get more paint on the wood.